ICanBoogie/ICanBoogie/MIGRATION.md

 ### Backward Incompatible Changes

 - Renamed `ApplicationAbstract` as `Application`.
-The concept of extending `Application` extending `ApplicationAbstract` to add binding is gone, as bindings are being phased out in favor of dependency injection container usage.
+The concept of extending `Application` extending `ApplicationAbstract` to add bindings is gone, as bindings are being phased out in favor of dependency injection container usage.

-- `Application::$config` is now a `AppConfig` instance instead of an array, and it does no longer include Autoconfig parameters, which are now available under `Application::$auto_config`. `AppConfig` constants that were used as array keys are now removed.
+- The Autoconfig is now represented by a `Autoconfig` instance instead of an array and is available under `Application::$autoconfig`. `Application::$config` is now a `AppConfig` instance instead of an array, and it no longer includes Autoconfig parameters. `AppConfig` constants that were used as array keys are now removed.
+Also, `ICanBoogie\AUTOCONFIG_PATHNAME` has been replaced with `ICANBOOGIE_AUTOCONFIG`.

 - The `EventCollection` instance is now obtained from the container.
 The `Application::$events` property is now a real property, not a prototype method.